“If I had a nickel for every time….”

 Depending on how many times we’re talking about, you could be either very poor or very wealthy, indeed.
 But you’d never be any richer than the face value of the coins.

 In 2011, metal prices soared and a U.S. nickel contained more than five cents worth of copper and nickel.
-The difference gave birth to a new category of Americans: nickel hoarders.
+The difference gave birth to a new category of American hobbyist investors: nickel hoarders.
 They figured – almost rightly so – that gathering nickels wasn’t just a good savings method, but also a valid investment strategy.